atharvnaik07/landing_page/README.md

 5. Customize the content and sections of the landing page to suit your needs.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/landing-page).

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).